JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 |`apply`|`this`|Context object|Yes|
 |`also`|`it`|Context object|Yes|

-The detailed information about the differences is provided in the dedicated sections below.
+Detailed information about the differences is provided in the dedicated sections below.

 Here is a short guide for choosing scope functions depending on the intended purpose: